davidcsterratt/retistruct/README.md

 There are a number of improvements on the horizon - see the [list of milestones](https://github.com/davidcsterratt/retistruct/milestones) for full details.

 Retistruct is not my main work at present, so improvements may take some time.
-Nevertheless, if there's something you'd like implemented, please let me know, ideally by [creating an issue](https://github.com/davidcsterratt/retistruct/issues/new).
+Nevertheless, if there's something you'd like implemented, please let me know, either by [creating an issue](https://github.com/davidcsterratt/retistruct/issues/new), or [by email](mailto:david.c.sterratt@ed.ac.uk).

 Funding Acknowldegements
 ========================